daysmachine/tumblr-custom-css-generator/.github/pull_request_template.md

 **Labels:** `related-label`

 ## QA Instructions, Screenshots, Recordings
-Include at least one screenshot of fix here.
 Any additional documentation that may be helpful can go here.

 ## PR Requirements